Unit 2 Ferry Wharf

 Portslade, East Sussex

 Great!
-So when they ask me if I have strong decision making skills, I’ll just say yes!
+So when they ask me if I have strong decision-making skills, I’ll just say yes!
 It won’t be that easy I’m afraid.
 In order to prove that you have the competencies I’m looking for, I want evidence.
-Give me the real life examples or instances / situations that provide evidence you actually have that competency.
-In other words, don’t just tell me you have strong decision making skills, prove to me you do by giving me an example of when you used them!
+Give me real-life examples or instances/situations that provide evidence you actually have that competency.
+In other words, don’t just tell me you have strong decision-making skills, prove to me you do by giving me an example of when you used them!